-Wings will be spread and thousands of curious eyes will be wide open during this year’s Merrimack River Eagle Festival held Saturday, Feb.
-17, in Newburyport and Amesbury.
-The annual Eagle Festival, which welcomes back bald eagles to the region, is co-sponsored by the Parker River National Wildlife Refuge and Mass Audubon’s Joppa Flats Education Center and features events there and across Newburyport and Amesbury.
-Be sure to check online for a wide range of indoor and outdoor activities which showcase the magnificence of America’s enduring symbol of freedom.
-Feature image taken by Jim and titled (Mr. LifeLoomsLarge).
+Wings will be spread and thousands of curious eyes will be wide open during the 2020 Merrimack River Eagle Festival held Saturday, February, 15 from 9 am – 4 pm, in Newburyport and Amesbury.
+The annual Eagle Festival, which welcomes back bald eagles to the region, is co-sponsored by the Parker River National Wildlife Refuge and Mass Audubon’s Joppa Flats Education Center and features many great events.
+Image taken by Jim and titled (Mr. LifeLoomsLarge).

-Parker River National Wildlife Refuge’s Jean Adams said activities there include owl pellet dissection, fish printing, drawing bird pictures, creating pine cone feeders, live animals from Drumlin Farm.
-“Plus we have seal watchers at the north end of Plum Island and bird observers at the refuge near North Poll Overlook, Adams said.
+Over at Parker River National Wildlife Refuge there will be family fun from 10 am to 3 pm.
+Visitors can enjoy kids activities, arts and crafts (including fish printing, drawing bird pictures, creating pine cone feeders), and even meet live Owls from Drumlin Farm.
+All activities are first come, first serve and free.
+Seal watchers will also be positioned at the north end of Plum Island and bird observers at the refuge near North Poll Overlook.

 For a complete guide to the Eagle Festival Events and Activities happening at Joppa Flats and the Parker River Visitor Center visit the Newburyport.com Events Calendar.

 The Merrimack River Eagle Festival is a favorite of both locals and tourists.
 For those visiting the area for the event, Newburyport is also a destination filled with amazing restaurants, one of a kind shops, and unique experiences.
 Make a weekend of your visit, there are wonderful places to stay, and continue to explore the area.
 If you are going to eat, shop, and play in town, consider purchasing a VIP Card to receive local discounts.